Aarhus, Denmark

 For over 70 years this city hall has operated as the political and civic center of Aarhus, Denmark, and continues to be a symbolic representation of democracy.

 Designed by Frank Dorrington Ward, an extensive waiting list of policemen hoped to make use of the building’s amenities.
-A lift could take residents to the second floor where a canteen offered free curry and tea, as well as a barber shop.
-927 large windows and an open courtyard ensured each resident received ample natural light and air.
+The residence featured a lift that could take residents to the second floor where a canteen offered free curry and tea, as well as a barbershop with fresh cuts.
+If that weren’t enticing enough, 927 large windows and an open courtyard ensured each resident received ample natural light and air.

 Despite these impressive accommodations, the last policemen moved out by 1981.
-Office spaces took over the Station until 1997, when an $82 million restoration project launched to put two government municipalities in the building.
+The building was converted into office space until 1997, when an $82 million restoration project was launched to put two government municipalities in the building.
 Debates ensued as to how the building would transform to meet the new tenants’ needs, while many past residents worried about preserving the building’s classic charm.

-Fortunately for all involved, much of the Station’s traditional infrastructure was kept intact.
-The open courtyard converted to an exhibition space, and new glass, steel, and granite have been carefully built around the existing structure to retain its familiar features.
+Fortunately for all involved, much of the original station’s traditional infrastructure was kept intact.
+The open courtyard was converted into an exhibition space, and new glass, steel, and granite have been carefully built around the existing structure to retain its familiar features with multi-colored paint included.
+Unfortunately, complimentary curry is no longer served to its guests.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.